RhetTbull/guitk/README_DEV.md

 - `mkdocs serve`

+## Test

+All tests are interactive and require user interaction.
+There are currently no automated tests.

+- `pytest` or `doit tests`

 ## Updating README.md

-Do not directly edit README.md, instead edit README.mdpp and process with MarkdownPP using `doit` to update README.md
+Do not directly edit README.md, instead edit README.mdpp and process with MarkdownPP using `doit` to update README.md.